Damiox/ecommerce-rest-spring-jpa/README.md

 ##### Link / Unlink products

-To link / unlink products with categories you can use the following URL: `/categories/{categoryid}/products/{productid}` To see the current products for a given category, you can do a GET on `/categories/{parentid}/products`
+To link / unlink products with categories you can use the following URL: `/categories/{categoryid}/products/{productid}` To see the current products for a given category, you can do a GET on `/categories/{parentid}/products`.
+Note: the API will return also products that are being associated indirectly.
+That means if a Product is associated with Category B, which is in turn a child of Category A, then the product is directly associated with Category B, and indirectly associated with Category A.
+Accessing to `/categories/A/products` will return that product that is associated with Category A indirectly along with the products being associated directly with the Category A.

 ## Technologies

 * Java 8
 * Spring Boot
-* Spring Web (including Spring MVC)
+* Spring Web / MVC
 * H2 (in-memory database)
 * Spring Data (JPA)
 * Hibernate (ORM)